-PO/PBI# (MRT ID#) Performance Target Comments PDRD met program objectives.
+PO/PBI# (MRT ID#) Performance Target Comments Plant-Directed Research & Development (PDRD) program guidance PDRD met program objectives.
 Supported the NNSA mission by funding 60 projects that supported technology research, manufacturing process improvement, and retention of critical skill needs across the KCPs three business units.
+Product Realization Integrated Digital Enterprise (PRIDE) Program Plan volumes and site implementation plans, capturing high-value at-risk media.
 Through the PRIDE initiative, FM&T identified a COTS application to replace Product, Process Test Data/Analysis PPTD database application and identified a vendor to capture unclassified "high-value, at-risk media" for Surveillance Data Delivery (SDD), exceeding this year's expectations.
-FM&T provided outstanding support for RMI, providing leadership and team members for the Value Stream Analysis.
+RMI Milestones FM&T provided outstanding support for RMI, providing leadership and team members for the Value Stream Analysis.
 FM&T met or exceeded all milestones in support of RMI.
-PO 02 Weapon Quality Management program.
-2a.
-Manage weapon production in a manner that meets or exceeds Weapon Quality Policy, QC-1 requirements including: Improve Acceptance Technology and Methodology Improve Supplier Quality Develop the people and talent within FM&amp;Ts Quality Division 2b.
-Develop a Quality Assurance Plan for the KCRIMS transformation executing applicable quality elements in FY12 2c.
-Strengthen Quality Assurance Partnerships with: KCFO DA and PA NSE counterparts 2d.
-Implement the HOS, following the Standard Implementation Framework, in alignment with FM&amp;T HOS strategy Essential: Excellent Throughout FY12 FM&T executed an effective QAP and addressed KCFO identified improvement opportunities.
+Weapon Quality Management Essential: Excellent Throughout FY12 FM&T executed an effective QAP and addressed KCFO identified improvement opportunities.
 FM&T implemented a CAR dashboard to improve timely corrective action responses to KCFO and FM&T made significant progress to readdress the root cause of a systemic training issue (cmplt. implementation Nov/2012).
 FM&T Quality staff designed and implemented a Calibration Workload Planning Tool (CWPT) critical to enabling successful KCRIMS relocation of calibrated equipment.
 2a.
 The Advanced Mechanical Inspection Technology (AMIT) team was formed in FY12 to serve as the authority for measurement technology advancement and consistency within the KCP.
 Organization structure and goals are in place.
 An AMIT Governance Board was created, comprised of FM&T Quality leadership, that meets monthly to provide guidance to the AMIT team and coordinate with FM&T ISC operations leadership.
 In FY12 the AMIT team identified inspection equipment improvements to aid in reduction of human interaction for piece part inspection and reduce costly Coordinate Measurement Machine usage.
 An AMIT business case justification (scope) was submitted to the Federal Program Mgr for multi-year Production Support funding.
 This request for funding will cover both AMIT specific equipment and labor to support identification of need, procurement, implementation, and training of advanced inspection and measuring equipment.
 The Supply Base Management (SBM) team initiated efforts for improved supplier performance.
 Four teams were launched focusing on: Key Training Requirements for Buyers, Product and Quality Engineers; development of Standard Work for the Purchase Product Teams (PPT), supplier training, and a standard check list of activities to perform during supplier visits and automated reporting of nonconformances to suppliers.
 Significant progress was achieved in all of these areas with completion of most initiatives.
-In addition, there was an Online Data Collection Project that involves software procurement for capture of s
+In addition, there was an Online Data Collection Project that involves software procurement for capture of sup